 |Calcium (1000-1200 mg / day)||Dairy products such as milk and cheese, legumes such as chickpeas and lentils, nuts, green leafy vegetables, etc.|

 |Magnesium (100-500 mg / day)||Nuts such as almonds, lupine, pine nuts, peanuts, etc.|

 |Zinc (10 mg / day)||Pork, brown rice, egg, etc.|

 By carrying out an adequate and balanced diet you can cover the daily needs of these nutrients.

 – It is important to use fresh foods, avoiding prepared meals and pre-cooked or ultra- processed dishes.

-– It is necessary to avoid alcohol.
+– It is mandatory to avoid alcohol.

-– You should take time to eat, not do it in an accelerated way, chewing slowly and in a relaxed atmosphere.
+– You should take time to eat, not to do it in an accelerated way, chewing slowly and in a relaxed atmosphere.

 – Water should be consumed during meals and also outside them, around 2 liters a day.

 – The culinary techniques used should be those that do not include much fat, opting for boiling, griddle, roast, oven, microwave, sauteed.